CIS565-Fall-2018/Project6-Vulkan-Grass-Rendering/README.md

 ## Grass Blade Culling

 For practical applications, it is important to discard redundant or unnecessary information.
 In this case of grass rendering, blades outside the visible area or unable to be seen clearly may be reduced in detail or discarded from the current frame.
 This process is achieved through multiple culling algorithms in the compute shader.
+The images provided give extreme examples for visualization of their effects.

-### View Frustrum Culling
+### View Frustum Culling

 ![Frustrum Culling](img/FrustrumCull.gif)

-Grass blades completely outside of the camera's view frustrum do not need to be drawn.
+Grass blades completely outside of the camera's view frustum do not need to be drawn.
 While they will eventually be culled as they are converted to fragments out of bounds, it will potentially save GPU cycles to remove these blades beforehand.
 The base, tip and approximate midpoint coordinates are converted to screen space using the camera view and projection matrices.
 Then, they are compared against the screen bounds, +- 1, and the z clipping planes, z = 0 and z = 1 when converted to screen space.
 Additionally, a tolerance of one half-width unit is used so that partially off-screen blades may still be visible.
-If any of three tested points are within these bounds, the blade is considered in view and is not cullled unless it fails the culling checks.
+If any of three tested points are within these bounds, the blade is considered in view and is not culled unless it fails the culling checks.

 ### Orientation Culling